TheBil99/SLICE/README.md

 ## Data preparation for a new dataset

 The following procedure has to be run only once, when a new segregation table is added to the repository.
 - GAM segregation table is provided a .table format.
-The .table file has to be renamed:
+The .table file has to be renamed as follows:
   * set the extension to .txt;
-  * the chosen name preceeding the .txt extension, has to start with the word "rawdata", followed by the _name_root_;
+  * the name preceeding the .txt extension, has to start with the word "rawdata", followed by the _name_root_;
   * the convention for the _name_root_ is: identification-name_resolution_number-of-tubes.
 For instance, for a GAM segregation table at 500kb resolution relative to mESC cells, done with 300 tubes and 3 NP per tube, a possible name_root can be _mesc_500kb_300x3.txt_, so the segregation table file is called  _rawdata_mesc_500kb_300x3.txt_. ;

 - Run the script _data_preparation.sh_ passing the chosen name_root as argument, as follows:   `$ sh data_preparation.sh name_root`